CIBC-Internal/python/Doc/c-api/init.rst

    zero if the thread id isn't found.
 If *exc* is :const:`NULL`, the pending exception (if any) for the thread is cleared.
 This raises no exceptions.

+   .. versionchanged:: 3.7
+      The type of the *id* parameter changed from :c:type:`long` to :c:type:`unsigned long`.

 .. c:function:: void PyEval_AcquireThread(PyThreadState *tstate)

-   Acquire the global interpreter lock and set the current thread state to *tstate*, which should not be *NULL*.
+   Acquire the global interpreter lock and set the current thread state to *tstate*, which should not be ``NULL``.
 The lock must have been created earlier.
    If this thread already has the lock, deadlock ensues.

-   :c:func:`PyEval_RestoreThread` is a higher-level function which is always available (even when thread support isn't enabled or when threads have not been initialized).
+   :c:func:`PyEval_RestoreThread` is a higher-level function which is always available (even when threads have not been initialized).

 .. c:function:: void PyEval_ReleaseThread(PyThreadState *tstate)

-   Reset the current thread state to *NULL* and release the global interpreter lock.
+   Reset the current thread state to ``NULL`` and release the global interpreter lock.
 The lock must have been created earlier and must be held by the current thread.
-The *tstate* argument, which must not be *NULL*, is only used to check that it represents the current thread state --- if it isn't, a fatal error is reported.
+The *tstate* argument, which must not be ``NULL``, is only used to check that it represents the current thread state --- if it isn't, a fatal error is reported.

-   :c:func:`PyEval_SaveThread` is a higher-level function which is always available (even when thread support isn't enabled or when threads have not been initialized).
+   :c:func:`PyEval_SaveThread` is a higher-level function which is always available (even when threads have not been initialized).

 .. c:function:: void PyEval_AcquireLock()